 Acupuncture and Oriental Medicine

 Oriental Medicine originated in China over 3,000 years ago and is presently used as a primary health care system throughout the world.
 Chinese Medicine is one of the oldest continually practiced medical modalities in the world.
 The Oriental Medical tradition consists of what are known as “The 5 Branches:” acupuncture, herbal medicine, massage (tui na), exercise (meditation, gi gong), and diet/nutrition.

 Acupuncture is used to prevent and treat disease, relieve pain, balance mood, enhance athletic performance, increase fertility, and improve overall health and wellness.
-Acupuncturists recognize pathways called “meridians” through which this energy circulates.
-From the perspective of Oriental Medicine, disease is the result of an imbalance or blockage in the body’s natural energy flow.
-Such imbalance manifests in physical, emotional and psychosomatic stress-related disorders.
-The diagnostic process takes into account our physical and emotional constitution, and incorporates the external environmental or lifestyle influences that may be related to the symptoms.
+Acupuncturists recognize pathways called “meridians” through vital energy or “qi” circulates.
+Pain and disease are seen as the result of an imbalance or blockage in the body’s natural energy flow.
+Such imbalance manifests as physical or emotional symptoms.
+The diagnostic process takes into account the patient’s physical and emotional constitution, and incorporates the external environmental or lifestyle influences that may be related to the symptoms.
 Acupuncture involves the insertion of very thin, sterile, stainless steel needles into specific points along meridians in order to disperse the blockage and mobilize the body’s natural healing response.
 Needling is one of a number of energy balancing techniques.
-Also included in Oriental Medicine are dietary counseling, massage techniques, herbal formulas, and moxibustion.

 Symptoms and diseases are not isolated occurrences, they are signs pointing to an underlying imbalance within the body.
 Oriental Medicine treats not only the symptoms of an illness, but also aims to correct the underlying imbalances that have caused the illness to arise.
 This treatment approach results in better overall health, and it helps to prevent the return of an illness and its symptoms in the future.

-As acupuncture evolved over the years in different parts of the Asian world, a number of styles emerged including Traditional Chinese Medicine (TCM), Japanese Meridian Therapy, Korean Acupuncture, and others.
-Each one differs in its diagnostic protocols and treatment modality.
+As acupuncture evolved over the centuries in different parts of the Asian world, a number of styles emerged including Traditional Chinese Medicine (TCM), Japanese Meridian Therapy, Korean Acupuncture, and others.
+Each one differs slightly in its diagnostic protocols and treatment style.
 Our clinic specializes in Japanese Acupuncture.
-One of the treatment philosophies underlying Japanese Acupuncture is to use the least amount of acupuncture-point stimulation to effect the greatest amount of change.
-Japanese acupuncture needles are much thinner, fewer are used and the needling is more gentle and superficial, resulting in a more comfortable experience for the client.
+One of the defining treatment philosophies underlying Japanese-style Acupuncture is the use of minimal and precise acupuncture-point stimulation to effect the greatest amount of change.
+Japanese acupuncture aims to create a deeply comfortable experience for the client.
 The pulse at the wrist is re-examined and new points are chosen as the treatment progresses based on the client’s individual response to treatment.
-Regardless of the style, an acupuncture treatment should not only be effective, but also a pleasant experience that leaves you feeling refreshed, calm and relaxed.
+We believe that acupuncture treatment should not only be effective, but also a pleasant experience that leaves clients feeling refreshed, calm and relaxed.